Faro123-sudo/Expert-System-for-Car-Fault-Diagnosis/README.md

-# Smart Car Diagnosis 🔧
+# Expert System for Car Fault Diagnosis

 This project is a web application for diagnosing car faults based on user-reported symptoms.
 It uses a combination of a rule-based expert system and a machine learning model to identify potential car issues and provide repair guidance.